Ohio is in the midst of an “unusually” active influenza season, the Ohio Department of Health reports.

 About 4 percent of all emergency department visits were for fever or flu symptoms, down from 4.9 percent the week before.

 According to the Centers for Disease Control and Prevention, flu activity continues to climb across the country, and most areas are experiencing high levels of flu or flu-type illness.
 This season is already approaching what was the peak of moderately severe seasons of the past.

 One Ohio child has died from the flu so far this year, the Ohio Department of Health reports.
 There were no pediatric deaths reported last season.

-For some tips on protecting yourself from the flu from an area doctor—and for where to find flu shots in Beachwood — check out this article.
+For some tips on protecting yourself from the flu from an area doctor—and for where to find flu shots in Brecksville—check out this article.